 It’s what is not stated in the paper that has some of the battery community stumped.
 How is Goodenough’s new invention storing any energy at all?
 The known rules of physics state that, to derive energy, differing material must produce differing eletro-chemical reactions in the two opposing electrodes.
 That difference produces voltage, allowing energy to be stored.

-It’s kind of like cold fusion.
-Here is an experiment that is unbelievable.
 But Goodenough’s battery has pure metallic lithium or sodium on both sides.
 Therefore, the voltage should be zero, with no energy produced, battery researchers told Quartz.

 Goodenough reports energy densities multiple times that of current lithium-ion batteries.
 Where does the energy come from, if not the electrode reactions?
 That goes unexplained in the paper.